 Adele Gladman is an established independent safeguarding children trainer and consultant.
 Originally a Child Care law solicitor, Adele became involved in practice development and safeguarding training after working on a Home Office Child Sexual Exploitation research and development pilot in Rotherham, South Yorkshire.
 She established the company that became Safeguarding Children Training & Consultancy Ltd in 2002.

 Adele’s consultancy work has involved her in developing policies and procedures; assisting legal services; independent investigations, reviews, audits and inspections; and helping organisations to attain best practice standards in safeguarding children issues.
-Her current work includes working with the Children’s Commissioner regarding a new online app for young people wanting advice on potential safeguarding issues; and work with the Independent Inquiry into Child Sexual Abuse
+Her work had included working with the Independent Inquiry into Child Sexual Abuse

-Adele regularly contributes to news, TV, and radio programmes raising awareness of safeguarding children issues, especially child sexual exploitation and internet; as well as regular keynote conference presentations.
-She is the author of several articles and publications in professional journals and the co-
+Adele regularly contributes to news, TV, and radio programmes raising awareness of safeguarding children issues; as well as regular keynote conference presentations.
+She is the author of several articles and publications in professional journals and the co-author of Child Sexual Exploitation After Rotherham (2017); and the Online Guide to Internet Safety for Parents (2018).

 Sherri Marie Cosford